Mini Project 2: Math Quiz App

 git clone https://your-mini-project-2-repo-url

-Replace the URL with your mini project 2 URL from the Github repository page.
+Replace the URL with your mini project 2 URL from the Github repository page, then follow all the Virtual Environment steps above.

 The Pipfile